Saifee Burhani Upliftment Trust: Project Features

+A key aspect of the redevelopment project is to boost employment opportunities and wider socio-economic benefits for the people in the area and beyond.
+Post completion of the first phase, Al Sa'adah, all 128 commercial owners have returned to the new premises and have set up their shops.

 History

 Bhendi Bazaar is situated near Crawford Market in South Mumbai.
 It was developed to house male migrant workers who thronged to Mumbai amidst the rising commercial activities due to the mushrooming mills in the Bombay Presidency.
 Over the years, several families sheltered themselves in the box-sized dormitories with space as little as 200 square feet and accompanied by unfathomable living conditions.

 The redevelopment project of Bhendi Bazaar concurred with the Government of Maharashtra's amending of the cluster redevelopment policy in 2009.
 The project was conceptualized then, as an effort to uplift the lives of the people of Bhendi Bazaar and replace the dilapidated buildings with modern and safe infrastructure.